ritika728/The_ultimate_tracker/README.md

 # The Ultimate Tracker
-### The Ultimate tracker is used to track the natural disaster on a global scale.
-This tracker has been created by using the Google Map API and with reference to NASA API.
+### The Ultimate tracker is used to track the natural disasters on a global scale.
+Users will get a map plotted with markers which specify the position of the disaster.
+Users are free to choose which natural disasters they wanna see.

 ## Prerequisites:
 * Google API cloud platform
-* Python - Flask module
+* NASA API Key
+* Google map API key
-* Html
+* HTML
 * CSS
+* Python modules
+  * Flask
+  * Urllib
+  * Pandas
+  * Folium
+  * Jason
+  * GoogleMaps
+  * MYQR

 ## Objective
 * Through this Tracker we can track the natural disaster such as wildfire, storms, volcanoes etc., that too on a global scale.
 * This tracker will provide the location and details on moving the cursor to a specific position.
-* This tracker provides the genuine tracking of the natural disasters as stated by NASA.
+* This tracker provides the genuine tracking of the natural disasters as NASA api is used here.